aragon/aragon-court/docs/4-entry-points/1-aragon-court.md

 ### 4.1.2.
 Create dispute

-- **Actor:** Proposal Agreements instances, entities that need a dispute adjudicated
+- **Actor:** Arbitrable instances, entities that need a dispute adjudicated
 - **Inputs:**
     - **Possible rulings:** Number of possible results for a dispute
     - **Metadata:** Optional metadata that can be used to provide additional information on the dispute to be created